No win, no fee brachial plexus compensation claims

 What is the usual brachial plexus injury recovery time?

-The recovery time all depends on how significantly the nerves have been damaged.
+The recovery time depends on how significantly the nerves have been damaged.

 Severe cases can also lead to people being left with a flailing arm, with no control over movement and debilitating pain, or needing amputation if surgical reconstruction is unsuccessful.
 The severity of a brachial plexus injury is usually classed in one of four groups.
 They are: